dortania/OpenCore-Legacy-Patcher/docs/MONTEREY-DROP.md

 Current models with full, unhindered support in OpenCore Legacy Patcher are the following:

 * iMac13,x and newer
+  * iMac13,x series must have a Nvidia dGPU for best support
   * iMac10,1-12,x included if Wireless Card and Bluetooth upgraded as well as Metal GPU
 * Macmini7,1 and newer
 * MacBook8,1 and newer